V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 EXPOSE 40000
 ```

-From there, we learn that the `flag.txt`file is copied inside the `/ctf`folder.
+From there, we learn that the `flag.txt` file is copied inside the `/ctf` folder.

 ```bash
 COPY flag.txt /ctf
 ```

-And then many folder are created from the root of the server, but apparently we dont know their names.
+And then some folder are created recursively from the root of the server, but apparently we dont know their names.

 ```bash
 RUN mkdir -p /on/the/server/this/path/is/different/